KarlMeierMattern/Full-Stack/React-NextJS.md

 > Negative potential consequences of an action.

 # React
-React is a JavaScript library (consisting of APIs) for building interactive user interfaces.
+React is a JavaScript library (consisting of APIs) for building reusable, component-driven user interfaces for web pages or applications.
+React combines HTML with JavaScript functionality into its own markup language called JSX.

 Building blocks of a web application:
 - User Interface - how users will consume and interact with your application.
 - Routing - how users navigate between different parts of your application.